 Well, we can most certainly see that God was true to his Word.
-But he did not only give them water in the desert, He provided for us as well.
+But He did not only give them water the desert, He provided for us as well.
 He gave us the living water in Jesus Christ.
 He gave us an oasis in our deserts of despair, pain, and suffering.
 He changed our futures and shaped our present realities.
 He wiped out all our sins and transgressions.
 He gave us a new past, present and future in Jesus Christ and provides daily through his Holy Spirit.
+He gave us an opportunity on earth to be witnesses of His Holy Name.

-Easter is all about God who changed our lives forever.
-It is about his Almighty power which could allow streams of grace to flow over us as sinful beings.
-It is about God who allowed a cross to be erected in the wasteland to save us from death, hell, and sin.

-Yes, God forgot all our former sins and gave us the opportunity to live in the present with renewed faith, love, and hope.
+God changed our lives forever.
+Through his Almighty power He allowed streams of grace to flow over us as sinful beings.
+He allowed a cross to be erected in the wasteland to save us from death, hell, and sin.
+Through ONE deed, God forgot all our former sins, and gave us the opportunity to live in the present with renewed faith, love, and hope.
 He made it possible for you and me to break with our sinful pasts and live a meaningful life in the present.
 He gave us the means to love Him, ourselves, and our neighbours.
 He gave us direction towards a new future.

-So I guess this Easter we have to focus on the promises of God.
+We too, that is so often entangled by our pasts, needs to focus more on the promises of God and what He can do.
 If there is an event in our lives that hinders us to live in a relationship with God, if it is in our past or in our present, then we must ask God to help us to break free from it.
 If there is something that makes us feel guilty or ashamed, we must go to God and ask his forgiveness that we can serve Him in the present with joy whilst acknowledging what he has done in the past.
 And we must make sure that people trust us so that we can help them to deal with their past or their present realities in order for them to see God as their only saviour and help!
+The past is the only the past if we let it be.

-I am not saying that the past does not exist.
+I am not saying that the past do not exist.
 The past is important in so far it shapes the present and our future.
-Lessons need to be learned but also reviewed in the light of and in the context of the present and future.
+Lessons needs to be learned but also reviewed in the light of and in the context of the present and future.
 If we do not live in the present and only dwell in the past, we would soon find ourselves as passengers on a flight to nowhere.
 We do not only find warnings of the consequences of such an attitude in the bible like we read this morning.
-We even find it in the national "anthem" of Scotland, when we sing: "Those days are passed now and in the past they must remain but we can still rise now, and be the nation again".
+We even find it in the national "anthem" of Scotland, when we sing: "Those days are passed now, And in the past they must remain".

 Why is it so important that we take what is good from the past, focus on the present whilst looking at the future?
 Well, if we do not know our past, and God's working in it, how will we know or understand God's dealings with us in the present or the future.
-We cannot:
+We cannae:

-- ONLY live in the past, - or ONLY in the present with no sense of tomorrow, - or ONLY in the future with no sense of the past or the present.
+- ONLY live in the past, - or ONLY in the present with no sense of tomorrow,

+• or ONLY in the future with no sense of the past or the present.